 On the appointed day four cars, each one carrying an ambitious mother and a small, anxious girl, parked in the studio car park.
 As the car doors opened the females that emerged took a swift look over of the other cars.
 Then in the short walk to the entrance, they all made a closer examination of the other girls.
 None of them knew that they were the only ones that had been selected out of all those whose photos had been sent in.
 They all thought, naturally, that there was only one part in the commercial, and that their daughter would be the star.
 They were all mistaken.

-taken to a small studio and asked to sit down.
-The girls sat down
+to a small studio and asked to sit down.
+The girls sat down on

 "First of all tell me your names in a nice loud voice.
 You first,